dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-`brew` uses a slightly different syntax depending if the app is just for the command line or if its installs a GUI.
+`brew` uses a slightly different syntax depending if the app is just exclusively for the command line or if its installs a GUI.
-To install a CLI app (e.g., Python, R, git), use `brew install app_name` and to install a GUI app (e.g., RStudio, Visual Code Studio, Spotify) use `brew install --caske app_name`.
+To install a CLI app (e.g., Python, R, git), use `brew install app_name` and to install a GUI app (e.g., RStudio, Visual Code Studio, Spotify) use `brew install --cask app_name`.
 Other than that, it is pretty much the same as the rest of them.

 If you are looking for something a little different, you can always try out [`macports`][macports].